nielsenchristianole/mlops_oracle_mnist/README.md

 # oracle_mnist

 A short description of the project.
+TEST

 ## Project structure